bbi-lab/bbi-genome-data/README.md

           *  *02*  scripts have variable and function definitions for either all pipelines or a specific pipeline
           *  *03*+ scripts have functions used in a pipeline.
 The numbers give the order in which the functions are used in the *01* scripts
           *  *10*  scripts have functions for cleaning up by deleting unnecessary files
+  *  consider setting STAGE_DIR to a temporary staging directory where the genome directories and their files are made and checked.
+Then move them to the directory where they will be used.
   *  the scripts make a directory in which they write their output files
       *  the scripts make their directory in the parent directory specified in the variable STAGE_DIR, which is defined in the script *all.02.definitions.sh*
       *  the script *genome.01.run.sh* makes the directory *&lt;organism&gt;_gsrc*